ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 * `How to sync (update) your fork <https://help.github.com/articles/syncing-a-fork/>`_
 * `How to create a Pull Request (PR) <https://help.github.com/articles/about-pull-requests/>`_

-Please note that in the Ansible Git Repo the main branch is called ``devel`` rather than ``master``, which is used in the offical GitHub documentation
+Please note that in the Ansible Git Repo the main branch is called ``devel`` rather than ``master``, which is used in the official GitHub documentation

 After your first PR has been merged ensure you "sync your fork" with ``ansible/ansible`` to ensure you've pulled in the directory structure and and shared code or documentation previously created.